nilanjanb3/Go.Products.API/README.md

 The application requires a MySQL database to be set up.
 Update the database connection details in the `constants.go` file located in the `src` directory.

+You can use the [docker-compose.yaml](./docker-compose.yaml) file to set up MySQL locally.

 ## Usage

 To run the application, use the following command: